 Tyndals

-The pool falls into three sections - the streamy head down to the 'elbow' where the current is deflected away from the S bank into the centre of the channel, the main pool where the stream carries over boulders and lies at a good depth, even in low water, and finally the tail which is a constantly changing gravelly dub with excellent lies under the S bank.
+The pool falls into three sections - the streamy head down to the 'elbow' where the current is deflected away from the south bank into the centre of the channel, the main pool where the stream carries over boulders and lies at a good depth, even in low water, and finally the tail which is a constantly changing gravelly dub with excellent lies under the south bank.
 There's a morning's fishing in the 250 yards of this glorious pool when the river is at the right level.
 The best marker for assessing the fishing height for Tyndals is the armchair rock which is the one in the centre of our webcam.
-When the water is bulging upstream of the boulder and flowing freely around it's sides the height is perfect for a salmon from Tyndals.
+When the water is bulging upstream of the boulder and flowing freely around its sides the height is perfect for a salmon from Tyndals.